ricowww/js-rock-paper-scissors/README.md

 --add +1 to round after the function above
 ---round starts at a value of 0

-Add an event trigger to call the above functions when the submit button is clicked Wrap the above code into calleable functions

 -Repeat above until round 5
 --if round is less than 5, repeat all these functions